-Our shareholders previously approved the adoption of and subsequent amendments to the Lancaster Colony Corporation 2005 Stock Plan (the "2005 Plan").
-The 2005 Plan reserved 2,000,000 common shares for issuance to our employees and directors.
-As the 2005 Plan expired in May 2015, we obtained shareholder approval of the Lancaster Colony Corporation 2015 Omnibus Incentive Plan (the "2015 Plan") at our November 2015 Annual Meeting of Shareholders.
-The 2015 Plan did not affect any currently outstanding equity awards granted under the 2005 Plan.
+Our shareholders previously approved the Lancaster Colony Corporation 2015 Omnibus Incentive Plan (the "2015 Plan").
 The 2015 Plan reserved 1,500,000 common shares for issuance to our employees and directors.
-All awards granted under these plans will be exercisable at prices not less than fair market value as of the date of the grant.
-The vesting period for awards granted under these plans varies as to the type of award granted, but generally these awards have a maximum term of five years.
+All awards granted under this plan will be exercisable at prices not less than fair market value as of the date of the grant.
+The vesting period for awards granted under this plan varies as to the type of award granted, and the maximum term of these awards is seven years.